-Approximately \$1.7 million is expected to be available for grant awards.
-Individual grants typically range from \$150,000 to \$350,000.
-Pre-proposals must be submitted online (easygrants.nfwf.org) by August 30, 2022, 11:59 PM Eastern Time.
+Approximately \$1.5 million is expected to be available for grant awards.
+Individual grants typically range from \$150,000 to \$400,000.
+Full proposals must be submitted online (easygrants.nfwf.org) by September 28, 2023, 11:59 PM Eastern Time.

-Administered by the National Fish and Wildlife Foundation (NFWF), the Fund is public-private partnership among Cleveland-Cliffs, the Fred A. and Barbara M. Erb Family Foundation, the Kresge Foundation, the Ralph C. Wilson, Jr. Foundation, the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service, and the USDA Forest Service.
+Administered by the National Fish and Wildlife Foundation (NFWF), the Fund is a public-private partnership among Cleveland-Cliffs, the Fred A. and Barbara M. Erb Family Foundation, the Kresge Foundation, the Ralph C. Wilson, Jr. Foundation, the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service and the USDA Forest Service.